 Department of Biochemistry - Undergraduate Program

-The major in biochemistry is designed to fit the needs of the student who wishes to achieve B.S. level training as well as those planning to pursue graduate or professional school study.
-The degree will serve as an excellent background for medical school or veterinary school admission.
-This major also provides an excellent background for graduate study in biochemistry or other allied fields such as biology, bacteriology, genetics, molecular biology or oncology.
-The basic requirements for the degree include courses in biology and general, organic, quantitative, and physical chemistry.
-Depending on his/her particular interest, the student can concentrate on electives in either of these areas to lead to a degree that contains as much chemistry as a chemistry major, or that is more complete in the biological sciences.
+Biochemistry graduates go on to a variety of careers in science and science-related fields.
+The major is designed to fit the needs of the student who wishes to achieve bachelor’s level training as well as those planning to pursue graduate or professional study.
+The degree serves as an excellent background for medical school or veterinary school admission, as well as for graduate study in biochemistry or other allied fields (biology, bacteriology, genetics, molecular biology or oncology).

 Hector F. DeLuca Biochemistry Building

 (Hector F. DeLuca Biochemical Sciences Building in background)